VRT Rules 2006-12-07

 About the VRT:

 The Sourcefire VRT is a group of leading edge intrusion detection and prevention experts working to proactively discover, assess and respond to the latest trends in hacking activity, intrusion attempts and vulnerabilities.
-This team is also supported by the vast resources of the open source Snort community, making it the largest group dedicated to advances in network security industry.
+This team is also supported by the vast resources of the open source Snort community, making it the largest group dedicated to advances in the network security industry.